 Home to the Five Lakes of Mikata, Wakasa Town offers a remarkable blend of natural beauty, history, and scientific discovery.
 The town is home to the Torihama Jōmon Museum, preserving more than 12,000 years of human history and innovation, and the Fukui Varve Museum, the world’s only museum dedicated to annually layered lake sediments that contribute to global climate research.

 Wakasa was also the starting point of the historic Mackerel Road (Saba Kaidō), a vital trade route linking the region to Kyoto and helping shape the cultural and culinary traditions for which the ancient capital is known today.
+I look forward to continuing to strengthen Wakasa’s connections with partners around the world and sharing all that this remarkable community has to offer.

 It was an honor to meet the First Gentleman of Slovenia and discuss his work to promote Slovenian culture and heritage internationally.
 I also look forward to welcoming him to Japan in the future, where I will soon begin my new position as Director of Global Strategy and Business Development.